Exploratory Hierarchical Factor Analysis with an Application to Psychological Measurement: Proof of Theorem

 Then, we have

-where $f(\cdot)$ is a matrix function and is Lipschitz continuous with respect to the elements of the matrix.
-Moreover, the Lipschitz constant of $f(\cdot)$ only depends on $K$ and $\tau$. $\text{det}(\cdot)$ is also a Lipschitz continuous matrix function, the Lipschitz constant of which only depends on $K$ and $\tau$.
+where $f(\cdot)$ is a scalar-valued function.
+Both $f(\cdot)$ and the determinant function $\det(\cdot)$ are Lipschitz continuous with respect to the entries of their matrix arguments, with Lipschitz constants depending only on $K$ and $\tau$.
 Combined with~\eqref{eq:lem approxi anderson app eq} and~\eqref{eq:lem approxi anderson zero eq}, we have

-Noticing that $|\text{det}(\Lambda_{1}\Lambda_2^{\top})|>0$, we have $|\boldsymbol{\lambda}_{j}\boldsymbol{\lambda}_{j}^{\top}-\hat{\boldsymbol{\lambda}}_{N,j}\hat{\boldsymbol{\lambda}}_{N,j}^{\top}| = O_{\mathbb{P}}(1/\sqrt{N})$.
+Noticing that $|\det(\Lambda_{1}\Lambda_2^{\top})|>0$, we have $|\boldsymbol{\lambda}_{j}\boldsymbol{\lambda}_{j}^{\top}-\hat{\boldsymbol{\lambda}}_{N,j}\hat{\boldsymbol{\lambda}}_{N,j}^{\top}| = O_{\mathbb{P}}(1/\sqrt{N})$.
 Combined with